leg100/etok/README.md

 ## Privileged Commands

 Commands can be specified as privileged.
-Pass them via the `--privileged-commands` flag to the `workspace new` command.
 Only users possessing the RBAC permission to update the workspace (see above) can run privileged commands.
+Pass them via the `--privileged-commands` flag when creating a new workspace with `workspace new`.

 ## State

-Etok uses the [terraform kubernetes backend](https://www.terraform.io/docs/backends/types/kubernetes.html) to store the terraform state in a kubernetes secret.
-You need to specify an empty backend configuration like so:
+It's highly recommended that you use the [terraform kubernetes backend](https://www.terraform.io/docs/backends/types/kubernetes.html).
+If you do so, it's important you specify an empty backend configuration like so:

 ```
 terraform {